 Having a thin coat that can be easily groomed, it is proper to take care of them to avoid unwanted shedding.
-A Yorkie’s fur is similar to that of a human hair, and like our hair, it needs to be brushed daily to achieve maximum shine and silkiness.
+A Yorkie’s fur is similar to that of human hair, and like our hair, it needs to be brushed daily to achieve maximum shine and silkiness.
 They also need a regular bath at least once a month to help them groom even better.

 14. Wheaten Terrier

 Known for energetically greeting their pet parents whenever they get home, this playful and loving furbaby is perfect for those who seek cuddle buddies on their couch or their bed.

 To set expectations, they can be pretty high maintenance.
 They need to be brushed twice weekly and have a scheduled bath and trimming every month.